gjanesch/Card-Webscraping-and-Analysis/Report.md

 RESISTANCES: F ( -30)
 RETREAT COST: 3

-Note that there are shorthands used for the energy types.
+Note that there are shorthands used for the energy types (here, 'R' is used for the Fire type).

 ## Webscraping